monkey9-Cyber-cat-Spidy/demo-portfolio-by-mani/README.md

 - A **personal developer portfolio**
 - A demonstration of **inline CSS styling**
 - A submission for the **NexGenEduTech internship**
+- To showcase all the Projects done by me for the **NexGenEduTech internship**

 ## Technologies Used